MathiasSteilen/Swiss-Electricity-Usage-Forecasting/README.md

 ##### General usability in the energy sector

 In practice, the forecast is usually much shorter than one year.
-Production is adjusted almost in real-time, so forecasts over long time-periods are not useful.
+Production is adjusted almost in real-time, so forecasts over long time-periods are not useful due to higher uncertainty caused by omitted predictors.
 Additionally, changing conditions of the predictors have to be accounted for, which is more feasible in real-time, short-term models.
 This goes hand in hand with the next point.

 <br>